Jordan Bernt Peterson (born June 12, 1962) is a Canadian clinical psychologist and professor of

 In 2016, Peterson released a series of videos on his YouTube channel in which he criticized the

-Canadian government's Bill C-16.
+Canadian government's Bill C-16

 The videos sparked an ongoing controversy that received significant